spoletto/iOS-HTML5-Tethering/README.md

 2. A websocket server running on a remote server, accessible by public IP.
 The remote server serves as a NAT, by reading all received IP packets and sending them out to the open internet as though the machine itself initiated the requests.
 3. An HTML5 web app, which enables communication between the client and server machines by piping data between two websocket connections.

-The websocket servers on both the client and remote end have been implemented using Node.js, though the implementation could easily be re-written using a number of other libraries/languages.
+The websocket servers on both the client and remote end have been implemented using Twisted, though the implementation could easily be re-written using a number of other libraries/languages.

 This project was created for the sole purpose of learning and experimenting with network technologies.
 This code should not be used in any production environments.